-The best chance to help safe-guard your vision is to detect issues early with regular eye examinations.
+The best chance of how to protect your vision is to detect issues early with regular eye examinations.
 Between examinations, if you notice a change in your vision, or your eyes are injured in any way, contact your eye doctor as soon as possible.
 Remember, if you are over 60 years old, you should have an eye exam every year.
 Eye health may also be maintained by exercise, diet, rest and other healthy habits.

 1. Be active